alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h3 id="defunct_services">Lots of the web is built on now-defunct services</h3>

-Link rot is everywhere on the web, and I found many pages that rely on third-party services that no longer exist, like:
+Link rot is everywhere, and I found many pages that rely on third-party services that no longer exist, like:

 *   Photo sharing sites -- some I'd heard of (Twitpic, Yfrog), others that were new to me (phto.ch)
 *   Link redirection services -- URL shorteners and sponsored redirects